• Up close image of a traditional drum

 Collaboration Agreements with First Nations

-Collaboration Agreements between ITBC and First Nations communities emphasize shared values and goals.
+Collaboration Agreements between ITBC and First Nations emphasize shared values and goals.
 These agreements outline the scope and responsibilities of both parties, allowing for a cooperative approach to advancing a competitive and sustainable Indigenous tourism industry.
-The impact of these agreements is seen in the strengthened cultural understanding, economic prosperity, and long-term sustainability of Indigenous tourism initiatives that benefit both communities and the broader tourism market.
+The impact of these agreements is evident in the enhanced cultural understanding, economic prosperity, and long-term sustainability of Indigenous tourism initiatives, which benefit both communities and the broader tourism market.

 Experience Development

-ITBC supports Indigenous tourism businesses and entrepreneurs through tools, funding, and resources that foster growth and resilience.
-From business planning and digital innovation to visitor experience development, ITBC ensures that Indigenous tourism operators are equipped to adapt to changing markets and recover from disruptions like the pandemic.
-This support directly impacts Indigenous businesses’ ability to thrive and offer visitors high-quality, culturally significant experiences.
+ITBC supports First Nations and Indigenous tourism businesses and entrepreneurs through tools, funding, and resources that foster growth and resilience.
+From business planning and digital innovation to visitor experience development, ITBC ensures that Indigenous tourism operators are equipped to adapt to changing markets and recover from disruptions, such as the pandemic.
+This support directly impacts the ability of Indigenous businesses to thrive and offer visitors high-quality, culturally significant experiences.

 A woman in hot springs stretching her legs.